wp-plugins/adsense-now-lite/readme.txt

 == Upgrade Notice ==

-More changes in the compatibility check.
+Improvements in the admin dashboard.

 == Screenshots ==